7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 Your Week 1 deliverables are non-negotiable: newsletter, free download, storefront, and one paid path.

-• Choose one lane: AI music, AI visuals, AI writing, or hybrid.
+• Choose one lane: AI music, AI visuals, AI writing, education, ecommerce, or hybrid.

-• Choose one buyer type: fans, other creators, or small businesses.
+• Choose one buyer type: fans, creators, small businesses, learners, or supporters.

 Your free download is a value exchange.
 Keep it small enough to finish in one sitting.